 Go the Database Control home page.
-Click the Administration link and go to the Configuration Management group.
+Click the Administration link and go to the Configuration Management group (in release 2 it is named as Database Configuration).
 Click the Database Usage Statistics link.

 Supported Upgrade Paths to Oracle 10g

 You can migrate directly to the Oracle Database 10g version only if your database is one of the following versions: 8.0.6, 8.1.7, 9.0.1, or 9.2.